 With Andis Magnetic guards fitting perfectly, this is the recommended route for supplementing them.
 Unreliable, subpar guards are one of this model’s few drawbacks.
 You’re effectively improving its potential as a professional clipper by choosing the right option.

-Putting a ceramic blade on the Fast Feed
+Upgrade: Putting a ceramic blade on the Fast Feed

 Sometimes you just want to get a little bit fancier with Fast Feed blades too.
 And, without any doubt, the best option here would be the Oster Fast Feed ceramic blade upgrade.